-Requests for leave for personal reasons (including family-related matters) are considered on an individual basis, and should be submitted to the department chair (or dean, in schools without departments) as far in advance of the proposed absence as possible, so that neither instruction nor research programs will be unnecessarily interrupted.
+Requests for leave for personal reasons (including family-related matters) are considered on an individual basis and should be submitted to the department chair (or dean, in schools without departments) as far in advance of the proposed absence as possible, so that neither instruction nor research programs will be unnecessarily interrupted.
 Specific dates for the leave should be stated in the request.
 Such leaves usually do not extend beyond one year.
 If approved by the Dean, the request for leave for personal reasons is handled in the same way as academic leave, going to the Provost for review and approval.
-The Dean of the School of Medicine will consider and approve such leaves for faculty in the School of Medicine Clinical Departments.
-Faculty members must confirm with Human Resource Services in advance of the unpaid leave whether they want benefits to continue, and, if so, make arrangements to pay for them.
+The Dean of the School of Medicine will consider and approve such leaves for VUMC-employed faculty.